ibm-cloud-architecture/refarch-integration/docs/icp/troubleshooting.md

 Be sure the hostname you are using is in your /etc/hosts and you `docker login` to the good host.

 ## Could not connect to a backend service.
 Try again later.
 (E0004)
-While trying to get cluster configuration with command like `bx pr cluster-config green2-cluster`.
+While trying to get cluster configuration with command like `bx pr cluster-config green2-cluster` got this message.

 The problem may come from a lack of disk space on / on the host OS of the active master node.
 To add space for the virtual machine with Ubuntu OS, you need to do the following:
 * Using the VM management tool like VMWare vsphere, add a new virtual disk